jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/exercises/01-notebook-deployment.md

 notebook-v1/ingress.yaml
 ```

-The config map included the ``jupyter_notebook_config.json`` file, and which set the password for accessing the Jupyter notebook application.
+The config map included the ``jupyter_notebook_config.json`` file and was used to set the password for accessing the Jupyter notebook application.

 ```execute
 cat notebook-v1/configmap.yaml